ECS153/final-project-click-to-add-lemon/Meetings/Milestone2.md

 ## 05/16
 ### Agenda:
 - Keylogger workflow
+- Choosing between various methods of implementing a kernel level keylogger (i.e. writing a device driver or interrupt handler, intercepting function calls)
-- Which step in keylogger to attack
+- Which step in keyboard driver pipeline the keylogger should attack

 ### Action Item:
 **Every member**: